nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 * When the logging facility is set to `LOCAL0`, the logs can be seen in a file located at `C:\ProgramData\ssh\logs\sshd.log`

 ![sftp_logs_file_example.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/sftp_logs_file_example.png)
+## Recommendation
+* We recommend to send logs into Windows Event Viewer since it is more manageable and sui

 ### References
 * OpenSSH logging official documentation - https://github.com/PowerShell/Win32-OpenSSH/wiki/Logging-Facilities